seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 If you put an Avatar class together the Update() method is where you will respond to the keyboard input and move, maybe?

 ## Step 5 Detecting Collision
 You will recall from the lecture slides that distance is related to pythagorus theorum.
 THis is because the coordinates of the objects can be thought of as the corners of a triangle and the hypotenuse the line between them.
-Recheck the lecture slides for ths content if you are unsure.
+Recheck the lecture slides for this content if you are unsure.

+The following method will calculate (and return) the distance between the poisition of the mesh of the current class (via 'this.') and any arbitrary coordinates.

 ~~~ javascript